 How to use these NHL picks

-If you want a simple workflow: start with the picks that show the strongest edge, confirm the market you are betting (moneyline, puck line, totals, or props),
+Start with the picks that show the strongest edge, confirm the market you are betting (moneyline, puck line, totals, or props), then compare the odds you can actually get to the "best odds" shown on the page.

 - Pick a market that matches your goal (steady pricing vs higher variance).